snabbco/snabb/README.md

 String conversions are not done automatically, you get a buffer back, you have to force a conversion.
 This is because interning strings is expensive if you do not need it.
 However if you do not supply a buffer for the return value, you will get a string in general as more useful.

-Many functions that return structs return metatypes exposing additional methods, so you get the raw values eg `st_size` and a Lua number as `size`, and possibly some extra helpful methods, like `major` and `minor` from stat.
-As these are metamethods they have no overhead, so more can be added to make the interfaces easier to use.
+Many functions that return structs return metatypes exposing additional methods, so you get the raw values eg `st_size` and a Lua number as `size`, and possibly some extra helpful methods.
+As these are (ffi) metamethods they have no overhead, so more can be added to make the interfaces easier to use.

-Constants should all be available, eg `L.SEEK_SET` etc. You can add to combine them.
-They are also available as strings, so "SEEK\_SET" will be converted to S.SEEK\_SET.
-You can miss off the "SEEK\_" prefix, and they are not case sensitive, so you can just use `fd:lseek(offset, "set")` for more concise and readable use.
-If multiple flags are allowed, they can be comma separated for logical OR, such as `S.mmap(nil, size, "read", "private, anonymous", -1, 0)`.
-Note that there is some namespacing overlap, so some invalid flags can be used.
-Perhaps we should define shorter sets as a table when this could happen.
+Constants should all be available, eg `c.SEEK.SET` etc. The constant tables will also let you combine flags where appropriate and you can use lower case, so `c.O["rdonly, create"]` is the same as the bitwise or of `c.O.RDONLY` and `c.O.CREAT`.
+When you call a function, you can just pass the string, as `fd = S.open("file", "rdonly, creat")` which makes things much more concise.

-You do not need to use the numbered versions of functions, eg dup can do dup2 or dup3 by adding more arguments
+You do not generally need to use the numbered versions of functions, eg dup can do dup2 or dup3 by adding more arguments

-Standard convenience macros are also provided, eg S.major(dev) to extract a major number from a device number.
-Generally metamethods are also provided for these.

-`bind` does not require a length for the address type length, as it can work this out dynamically.

-`uname` returns a Lua table with the returned strings in it.
-Similarly `getdents` returns directory entries as a table.
-Other functions such as `poll` return an ffi metatype that behaves like a Lua array, ie is 1-indexed and has a `#` length method, which wraps the underlying C structure.
+Types are key, as these encapsulate a lot of functionality, and easy to use constructors and helpful methods.
+For example you can create the `in_addr` type with `addr = t.in_addr("127.0.0.1")`.

 The test cases are good examples until I do better documentation!

-A few functions have arguments in a different order to make optional ones easier.
+A very few functions have arguments in a different order to make optional ones easier.
 This is a bit confusing sometimes, so check the examples or source code.

 It would be nice to be API compatible with other projects, especially Luaposix, luasocket, nixio.
-I should have probably looked at these before I started, but things can be changed.
-Startde some nixio compatibility, in progress.
+Unfortunately none of these seem to have test suites.

 ### Performance